This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Charles Bridge looks gorgeous from every angle

-To wrap up your second of 4 days in Prague in an unforgettable way, join a special boat tour in Prague that will help you relax and take in the city’s beauty from a unique vantage point.
-Get on board an old-fashioned wooden Prague Venice boat and enjoy a fantastic historical tour on the Vltava River.
+To wrap up your second day in Prague in an unforgettable way, join a 50-minute boat tour on the Vltava River to help you relax and take in the city’s beauty from a unique vantage point.

 This image shows two Prague Venice boats on the Vlatva River.
 A boat tour is one of the best things to do in Prague in 4 days.

-A tour on board a Prague Venice Boat is one of the best ways to take in the beauty of Prague
+A boat tour is one of the best ways to take in the beauty of Prague

 Day 3: Lesser Town – Petrin Hill – New Town – Vysehrad